 If you're 100% new to this LMS and generally using WordPress, the first thing I would recommend you do is head over to LearnDash LMS > Overview in your dashboard.

 What you will see on this page is the LearnDash Bootcamp.
 You'll need to enter your email address and the license key to begin with.

-What I’d recommend you do next is take some time watching the rest of the tutorial and setup videos.
-If you’re not a techie, you’ll gain a better understanding of LearnDash very quickly.
+What I'd recommend you do next is take some time to watch the rest of the tutorial and setup videos.
+If you're not a techie, you'll gain a better understanding of LearnDash very quickly.

 I know it's time-consuming and you just want to start building your course, but you'll be glad you watched them when the time comes to putting your course together.

 Don't forget to refer back to the Tips and Trick and Documentation section on this page when you need to.

 Before you start creating your course, go to LearnDash > Settings to customize your preferences.
 This page has quite a lot of options so take your time to go through each one.

 I would pay particular attention to the General, PayPal Settings, and Stripe Settings tabs.